JamesCC/VMXProxyPy/readme.md

     sudo /etc/init.d/VMXProxyStartup stop

-Finally you remove it by...
+And you remove (uninstall) it by...

-    sudo rake uninstall
+    sudo rm /etc/init.d/VMXProxyStartup

 ### Installing on a Raspberry Pi